Pepperell, Devens and Leominster are among the 16 New England communities chosen to host the World Radiosport Team Championship this summer.

 The competition will be held in state parks, town owned land and private properties across the state.

 Chairman of WRTC 2014 Doug Grant said that once New England was chosen as the host region, the Heald Street Orchard in Pepperell was one of the first sites chosen.
+The NVARC uses the orchard for its Field Day every summer.

 “Once we had that site in Pepperell, we started looking around for if there were other properties in Pepperell and discovered a number of orchards and farms,” Grant said.
 “We were looking for places with large open spaces of land, and from Pepperell we just moved down the 495 corridor.”